 Work to live instead of living to work.
 Design your life.
 The goal?
-Enjoy more of life, stay flexible, work (actively) less hours, while increasing (passive) income.
+Enjoy more of life, stay flexible, work (actively) fewer hours, while increasing (passive) income.

 The lifestyle entrepreneur designs his life, his work, his downtime according to his requirements and specifications.
 He is driven by freedom of time, opportunity, flexibility, and often the chance to explore the world.

 In this post, I explore my favourite books exploring this concept.

 Note: This list is being updated as I discover more books.

 Timothy Ferriss, The 4-Hour Work Week

 This book is still considered the ‘Bible’ for lifestyle entrepreneurship, several years after its debut.
 There’s no doubt that author and entrepreneur Timothy Ferriss is the prime exponent of lifestyle design, or mobile lifestyle, and has contributed to the popularity of this worldwide phenomenon.
 I have read the book twice, and I am sure I will come back to it, for the sheer practicality and simplicity of Ferriss’s advice, and for another good reason: every time I read it, I go a little deeper into the lifestyle entrepreneur’s psyche.